Teams and Participants

 Will they be given a chance to work or volunteer?

-Will they be able to engage with others in social activities?
+Will they have opportunities to be included in social activities?

 Will they be able to pursue their dreams?